Easy Christmas Dinner Beef Tenderloin Roast

 Trussing the Roast

-Step 1.
-Rinse the beef tenderloin with cold water and dry it well.
-Combine 2 1/4 teaspoons of Kosher salt with 1 rounded teaspoon each of black pepper and baking soda.
-Lay the roast on a clean surface, then rub the mixture all over it, making sure to cover the ends.
-Roll the roast over any leftover mixture on the surface to coat it fully.
-Begin tying the roast with 10″ lengths of kitchen twine, starting at the center and spacing ties every 1 1/2 inches toward the ends.
+Let the roast warm up on the counter for 30 minutes, then pat it dry with paper towel.
+Rub the roast with a mixture of salt, pepper, and baking soda, making sure to cover the ends.
+Tie the roast with 10″ lengths of kitchen twine, starting at the center and spacing ties every 1 1/2 inches toward the ends.
 For any thin ends, fold them under and secure with twine for uniform cooking.
+Trim and discard any excess twine.

 Roast the Beef